Childbirth at the Family Birth Center

 Q. Do you have breastfeeding support?

 A. Yes. we are officially a Baby-Friendly® hospital, a designation by UNICEF and the World Health Organization, earned through our commitment to successful breastfeeding.
-We offer a free class and have experienced lactation consultants on our staff.
+We have experienced lactation consultants on our staff.
 If you are unable to breastfeed or to meet your baby’s needs, we have safe, pasteurized breast milk available.

 Education is key to help you through your pregnancy and delivery and after the birth of your baby.
 We encourage you to review these easy-to-use sections: